karlmdavis/justdavis-karl/content/it/davis/servers/eddings/nagios.md

 ## Host Monitors: eddings

-The following monitors were added to the default set for `eddings` (the Nagios server).
+The following monitors were added to the default set for `eddings` (called `localhost` by the Nagios server).

 ### Disk Space on eddings